jhu-oose-f24/Team-GYAT/README.md

 - `docker-compose up -d`

 To shut down the database at the end of a session:
 - `docker-compose down`.
 Optionally add `-v` flag to clear database memory, but the setup script will need to be run again to recreate the database schema.

+## Known Bugs
+At the end of iteration 1, we were not able to finish all of the CRUD APIs for the backend.
+We can successfully create users, but creating jobs causes an error, as the `Users.user_id` foreign key is not recognized, and we did not have time to investigate this bug further.
+It will be competed in Iteration 2.